EternityForest/awesome-standards/README.md

 Rechargeable versions have very different voltage.
 Unsuitable for almost anyone except 10+ year standby devices.

 ### 18650
+Common in flashlights.

 ### 18500

+Not easy to mistake for a non-lithium cell or a non-rechargable one.

 ### 21700

+Common in larger flashlights.

 ### 16340

+Common in headlamps and pocked sized lights.